 Look for words you don’t understand and make note of questions you have about the text.

-Inductive Bible Study Step # 2 – Interpretation
+Inductive Bible Study Method Step # 2 – Interpretation Step

-After you have completed the first stage and critically examined the background by making observations and extracting relevant information, it is important to decipher the message the passage intends to bring across.
-At this stage, you should avoid making new observations or trying to apply the passage to your life.
+After you have completed the first stage in the inductive approach and critically examined the background by making observations and extracting relevant information, it is important to decipher the message the passage intends to bring across.
+At this second step of inductive reasoning, you should avoid making new observations or trying to apply the passage to your life.

 Try reading the passage several times, the Bible wasn’t originally written in English so it may take a bit of repetitive reading to understand what’s happening in the passage and see the logical flow.
 You can also try reading the passage in multiple translations for more clarity.
 In this stage, don’t just focus on the passage, read the book in its entirety to see the big picture of the book which will provide more context to the passage.